RP6502-VGA

 Mode 0: Console

-The console may be rendered on any canvas plane.
-ANSI color 0-black is transparent, which makes it easy to show text over a background image using planes.
-The console may be a partial screen, but the scanlines must be a multiple of the font height.
-640 pixel wide canvases use an 8x16 font for 80 columns.
-320 pixel wide canvases use an 8x8 font for 40 columns.
-Only one console may be visible, programming again will remove the previous console.
+The console can be rendered on any canvas plane.
+ANSI color 0 (black) is transparent, which makes it easy to lay text over a background image across planes.
+The console can occupy a partial screen, but its scanline count must be a multiple of the font height.
+640-pixel-wide canvases use an 8x16 font for 80 columns; 320-pixel-wide canvases use an 8x8 font for 40 columns.
+Only one console can be visible at a time — programming another removes the previous one.

 Address